MarkArren/PhotoSharing/docs/Components.md

 Used to toggle the individual view of a story by setting the `currentStoryIndex` and `showStory`.

 ### handlePreviousStory
 Used to go back one story, decrements the `currentStoryIndex`.
-If the index goes below zero then the individual story view is closed.
+If the index goes below zero, then the individual story view is closed.

 ### handleNextStory
 Used to go forward one story, increments the `currentStoryIndex`.
-If the index reaches the end then the individual story view is closed.
+If the index reaches the end, then the individual story view is closed.

 ---
 ### [Chapter 6 Helper Functions](./HelperFunctions.md)